 • Section "Installing Atar800Win" renamed to "Installing Atari800Win and other emulators", rewritten and extended"

-• Feature section updated with new screen shots.
+• Feature section updated with new screenshots.